Drone29/cpp-argparser/readme.md

           .help("string optional argument with optional parameter");
 ```

-If an argument has no parameters (`implicit`), and it's of arithmetic type (bool, int, float,...),
+If an argument has no parameters (`implicit`), and is of arithmetic type (bool, int, float,...),
-its value is `incremented` each time a user specify it.
+its value is `incremented` each time a user specifies it.

 Arguments can also be made `repeatable`, which allows them to be set more than once: